Philip Yordan

-Philip Yordan (April 1, 1914 – March 24, 2003) was an American screenwriter of the 1940s, 1950s and 1960s who produced several films.
-He acted as a front for blacklisted writers although his use of surrogate screenwriters predates the McCarthy era.
+Philip Yordan (April 1, 1914 – March 24, 2003) was an American screenwriter, film producer, novelist and playwright.
+He was a three-time Academy Award nominee, winning Best Story for Broken Lance (1954).

+During the 1950s and 1960s, Yordan acted as a front for blacklisted writers although his use of surrogate screenwriters predates the McCarthy era.
 His actual contributions to the scripts he is credited with writing is controversial and he was known to some as a credit-grabber.
-Born to Polish immigrants, he earned degrees from both University of Illinois and Chicago-Kent College of Law.

-Early life
+Early life and education

 Philip Yordan was born to Polish Jewish immigrants on April 1, 1914 in Chicago.
 From a young age he had taken an interest in writing.
 As a teenager, he ran a mail-order beauty supply business out of the family basement.
 Yordan was an avid fan of detective stories; he contemplated a career as a writer.
-After graduating from high school, he acted at the Goodman Theatre before graduating from the University of Illinois and then from Kent College of Law in Chicago.
+After graduating from high school, he acted at the Goodman Theatre, before earning degrees from both University of Illinois and Chicago-Kent College of Law.

 A common anecdote in Hollywood was that he hired someone else to go through law school for him using his name to get the degree without having to do any of the work, however Yordan himself denied it.